brainiak/brainiak/bin/README.md

 - Change quiet to no progress bar (merged, but not released in pip.
 See [here](https://github.com/pypa/pip/pull/4194/commits/0124945031e93236c2300eb45c2f962768be62d8))

 # To verify
-- Fix stages; it appears that everything just gets lumped into a single stage
+- Upload to S3 even for PRs (custom deploy)
+- Download from S3 and install
+- Pick up from the correct travis commit
 - Upload to TestPyPI
 - Upload wheels to PyPI (uncomment)
 - Only upload to PyPI on tagged master

 # Completed
+- Fix stages; it appears that everything just gets lumped into a single stage
 - Test-with-deps: test source with dependencies + can be installed (doesn't check install now)
 - Test-wout-deps: test binary without dependencies + can be installed (doesn't check tests now)
 - Confirm stages that run only on master commit to main don't run for PRs other branchs